-Second, regarding the literature on unequal responsiveness, several country-specific studies have gathered data from polls regarding public opinion on specific policies and analysed whether the policies were implemented or not in the years following the poll (Gilens 2005, 2012, Elsässer et al.
+Turning to the literature on unequal responsiveness, several country-specific studies have gathered data from polls regarding public opinion on specific policies and analysed whether the policies were implemented or not in the years following the poll (Gilens 2005, 2012, Elsässer et al. 2020, Schakel 2021, Mathisen 2022).
+Perhaps surprisingly most of these country specific analyses show that there is some policy responsiveness but also that policy responsiveness tends to favour the rich (for a review, see Elkjaer and Klitgaard 2021).

-2020, Schakel 2021).
-Given that the number of polls and the type of policies they cover differ substantially across countries, this approach is not well suited for a comparative cross-country analysis.
-The comparative literature has thus privileged the analysis of very broad measures of policy output such as social spending (Peters and Ensink 2014, Elkjear and Iversen 2020).
-One of the limitations of this approach, however, is that social spending is also related to factors that are directly in governments' hands and might themselves also have an independent effect on public opinion (to give an example: higher unemployment rate increases both spending and share of individuals benefiting from unemployment benefits thus potentially increasing support for these benefits).
-There are very few examples of research that take a middle ground looking at policy output that are both broad enough to allow cross-country comparisons and specific enough to be able to link them with meaningful public opinion questions (see Schakel, Burgoon and Hakhverdian 2020 for a discussion).
+Given that the number of polls and the type of policies they cover differ substantially across countries, this approach is not well suited for a comparative cross-country analysis.4 The comparative literature has thus privileged the analysis of policy or ideological congruence focusing on the match between the preferences of citizens and the stances of political elites rather than policy (see e.g. Rosset and Stecker 2019, Lupu and Warner 2022).
+Those comparative studies focusing on policy output are bound to use very broad measures such as social spending (Peters and Ensink 2015, Elkjaer and Iversen 2020).
+One of the limitations of this approach, however, is that social spending is also related to factors that are not directly in governments' hands and might themselves also have an independent effect on public opinion (to give an example: higher unemployment rate increases both spending and share of individuals benefiting from unemployment benefits thus potentially increasing support for these benefits) .
+There are very few examples of research that take a middle ground looking at policy output that are both broad enough to allow cross-country comparisons and specific enough to be able to link them with meaningful public opinion questions (see Schakel, Burgoon and Hakhverdian 2020).
 Decomposing redistribution preferences as suggested above actually enables analysing policy outputs that arguably correspond well to that middle ground.
 Our focus on public opinion on tax progressivity and flat rate unemployment benefits enables us to find measures of policy outputs that rather closely correspond to the concepts that were asked in the survey questions.
+Summing up the current literature on unequal responsiveness, we can expect that using these measures we will also find some inequality using these measures of policy outputs.
+However, the potential differences across income groups will likely be small and concentrated on cases where we find large preference differences across income groups.